skip to log on skip to main content

 CGU can give you immediate assistance with your claim 24 hours a day, 7 days a week.
 CGU:

-• may ask you to substantiate your claim by providing us with proof of ownership of your vehicle and any other items you claim for under this policy.
+• may ask you to substantiate your claim by providing proof of ownership of your vehicle and any other items you claim for under this policy.
 For example, CGU may request a copy of your vehicle registration documents as proof of ownership.

 For more information on how to claim car insurance please visit our claims page.